We’re Really Debt Free!

 We're Really Debt Free - Paying off your debts is hard, but it's good.
 Get the monkey off your back.

 The wrinkle in all this is that we still owed more than the selling price.
-That’s what can happen when you buy property in a booming economy — you can end up upside down.
+That’s what can happen when you buy property in a booming economy — you can end up upside down when you sell low.

 Some people choose to walk away.
 Some go for short sales.
 We chose to do something different.